OWASP/www-project-ai-security-and-privacy-guide/content/ai_exchange/content/docs/ai_security_overview.md

 The AI Exchange initiative was taken by OWASP, triggered by [Rob van der Veer](https://www.linkedin.com/in/robvanderveer/) - bridge builder for security standards, senior director at [Software Improvement Group](https://www.softwareimprovementgroup.com), with 31 years of experience in AI & security, lead author of ISO/IEC 5338 on AI lifecycle, founding father of OpenCRE, and currently working on security requirements concerning the EU AI act in CEN/CENELEC.

-This material is evolving continiously through open source continious delivery.
-The authors group contains 50 experts (researchers, practitioners, vendors, data scientists, etc.) and other people in the community are welcome to make suggestions.
+This material is evolving constantly through open source continuous delivery.
+The authors group consists of 50 experts (researchers, practitioners, vendors, data scientists, etc.) and other people in the community are welcome to provide input too.
 See the [contribute page](/contribute).
 It serves as input to ongoing key initiatives such as the EU AI act, ISO/IEC 27090 on AI security, ISO/IEC 27091 on AI privacy, the [OWASP ML top 10](https://mltop10.info/), [OWASP LLM top 10](https://llmtop10.com/), and many more initiatives can benefit from consistent terminology and insights across the globe.

 This page will continue about: